 2 hrs: $100/10 Scouts and $10 each additional Scout

 The Farm is a great place to be a Girl Scout.
 Whether you join us for a farm experience or a badge program your troop will enjoy all the sights and smells and sounds this special place has to offer.
-(Note: the Farm does not purchase or distribute badges.)
+Please note that the Farm does not purchase or distribute badges.

 Girl Scout Troops are welcome to join us for any and all Farm programming, including: